 Revenue.
 Recognized revenue includes an increase in the fair value of life insurance policies in the amount of \$10,294,109 for the six months ended June 30, 2011, compared to a decline of \$(4,689,860) for the same period in 2010.
 We initially record our investments in life insurance policies at the total purchase price paid for policies.
 We recorded change in fair value gains of \$10,294,109 during the six months ended June 30, 2011 due to the evaluation of the fair value of the total portfolio of life insurance policies at the end of the reporting period.
 The increases in fair value were due to the change in discount rate.
 The change in discount rate was driven primarily by increasing demand for the types of policies we purchase.
-Increasing demand during the six months ended June 30, 2011 was observed primarily from (i) an increased number of purchasers bidding on policies in general and (ii) our own decreasing success rate at consummating purchases (i.e., submitting winning bids) for policies fitting within our purchase criteria.
 The discount rate used for the fair value of the life insurance policies was 13.38% for the period ending June 30, 2011, compared to 14.11% for the same period in 2010.